Exterior view of the renovated Market – Enhanced with AI (Nano Banana)

 Workflow

-The interior shell starts from an initial mesh and anchor points.
+The interior shell starts from an initial mesh, spanning between two or more columns and enveloping them without touching.
 Through dynamic relaxation, a funicular form is obtained -organic, resilient, and adaptable.
-This form is repeated across the market.
+By culling faces, the relaxed mesh is cut to the size of a bay.
+This base module is repeated across the market.
 Different curvatures emerged by changing the size of the initial mesh and the load factor applied.

 Interior Shell – Form Finding Process